La Meri: Career

 Hughes moved to New York City in the early 1920s, where she worked in vaudeville and Maria Montero's Spanish dance company.
 There she met her agent and future husband Guido Carreras, who arranged bookings for her in Mexico in 1926, Cuba and Puerto Rico in 1927, and Central and South America from June 1928 to August 1929.
 Hughes adopted the name La Meri in 1926 after a Mexican journalist shortened her name from "Meri Hughes" to "La Meri".

+La Meri, posing in costume from the 'White Peacock' in 1930 while Lyndon Dadswell worked on a sculpture.

 Her early programs included works of ballet and interpretive dance.
 In the 1930s, she studied with Indian classical dancer Ram Gopal, one of the early pioneers of the dance of India in the west, who toured with her extensively.
 Throughout the 1930s she toured and studied in areas such as Central and South America, Europe, North Africa, Australia, New Zealand, Tasmania, India, Burma, Indonesia, the Philippines, China, Japan, Ceylon, and Hawaii.
 As she traveled, La Meri learned the native dances of the different areas she visited, studying with local dance masters, and acquired recordings of the music and traditional costumes.

 She went on to create her own dance works based on the steps and movement vocabularies she learned.
 Her research into the dance styles of Latin America, Spain, Africa, and Asia allowed her to bring authenticity to the stage in a way that rang true to the roots of each dance style.